gettyimages-2185032005-2-1.jpg

 12. Phoenix Mercury (via New York): Saniya Rivers – G, NC State

-The Mercury were not a good defensive team last season and also struggled to get out in translation for easy baskets, which is one of the reasons their offense was so inconsistent.
+The Mercury were not a good defensive team last season and also struggled to get out in transition for easy baskets, which is one of the reasons their offense was so inconsistent.
 They could start to solve those problems by drafting Rivers, who is an outrageous athlete and loves to pester opponents all 94 feet.
 Her poor shooting and finishing at the rim is a real concern, but she could provide a spark to this veteran Mercury team.